-UK GAMBLING COMMISSION
+THE ROLE OF THE UK GAMBLING COMMISSION

 Rather than leaving legislative and prosecuting powers in local hands, the Brits did what they have so often done: They centralized the structure.
 In accordance with the Gambling Act of 2005, which will be discussed below, the UK created the Gambling Commission.
 This is the regulatory body that covers most of Great Britain's gambling, including horse racing, poker, and sports betting.
 You can learn more about this governing boyd at the UK Gambling Commission official website.

 It was proceeded by the Gaming Board, but the nation wanted something stronger with their newer Act – a 200-member committee that would oversee gambling throughout the nation, with the aim of keeping crime out of gambling.
 That's basically what it's all about with the UK; they simply want to keep gambling clean.

 Top Online Sportsbooks To Bet On 2023 Football Games Legally In The UK